padilha/technical_analysis_study/README.md

 * ```rules.py``` : contains the implementation of trading rules.

+* ```results_default.zip```: result files of the default parameters.

+* ```results_optimization.zip```: result files of the parameter optimization procedure.

+* Each result filename follows the convention MARKET__STRATEGY__EVALUATIONMEASURE (for example DJIA__BH__calmar refers to the results of the buy-and-hold strategy on the Dow Jones Industry Average Index using the Calmar ratio).
+For each market-strategy-evaluation combination, there are two files:
+    * JSON file: contains the dictionary of results in the format {year : evaluation measure value}.

+    * CSV file: contains the resulting time series.

 ---------------------------------------

 ## Indicadores Técnicos de Tendência e Momentum para o Investimento em Índices de Mercado